PAYONE-GmbH/shopware-6/README.md

 [![CI Status](https://github.com/PAYONE-GmbH/shopware-6/workflows/CI/badge.svg?branch=master)](https://github.com/PAYONE-GmbH/shopware-6/actions)
 [![LICENSE](https://img.shields.io/github/license/PAYONE-GmbH/shopware-6.svg)](LICENSE)

-This plugin enables merchants to accept payments in a simple and convenient way.
+This plugin allows merchants to effortlessly accept payments by integrating the most popular payment methods directly into the checkout process, providing a seamless and user-friendly experience.
-We offer state-of-the art integration of the most used payment methods directly into your checkout.

 ## Open for Feedback

-This plugin is a complete rewrite of our Shopware 5 plugin and we'd love to hear your feedback on it!
-Drop us a message at shopware@payone.com or open an issue if you've found a bug.

-## Super Bonus for Early Adopters

-We'd especially love to hear from you if you plan on going live using the plugin so we can assist and show some appreciation to the first adopters. :crown:
+If you've discovered a bug, please don't hesitate to reach out to us at shopware@payone.com or open an issue.

+## Version compatibility

+The current plugin is compatible with all versions from 6.6.0 to 6.6.8.2.

 ## Installation